Hector-Restrepo/AI-ML/Python Data Science Handbook/README.md

-Notebooks created based on the Book Python Data Science Handbook by Jake VanderPlas
+Notebooks based on the Book Python Data Science Handbook by Jake VanderPlas